 Here's a software QA riddle: What kind of test sometimes fails and sometimes passes?
 A bad one.

-Flaky tests, also referred to as nondeterministic, are automated tests that pass or fail seemingly without cause, even when run with the same configuration, without changes to the software's code, data or environment.
+Flaky tests, also referred to as nondeterministic, are automated tests that pass or fail seemingly without cause, even when run with the same configuration, without changes to code, data or environment.
+These faulty assessments, which typically appear in integration- and GUI-level tests, can diminish confidence in the entire automation suite.

 While flaky tests are not necessarily indicative of a defect, they are problematic and difficult to diagnose.

-In fact, developers and QA professionals find identifying and fixing flaky tests some of the most tedious tasks related to automated test suite maintenance.
-Flaky tests, which typically appear in integration- and GUI-level tests, can diminish confidence in the entire automation suite.
+Developers and QA professionals find identifying and fixing flaky tests to be some of the most tedious tasks related to automated test suite maintenance.
 When one occurs, the team might ignore it altogether, rather than sink time into investigation and determining whether or not the bug is real.
 And not all nondeterministic tests flake equally; certain flaky tests should take precedence over others.

 What causes flaky tests?